tracy-o/learning-day/docs/threat-analysis.md

 ##### Mitigation
 - Cosmos SSH access logs.
 - Record log stream in Monitor, which isn't written to disk.
+- Restrict access to the log files on the instance, to the 'component' user running the application.

 ##### DREAD
 ```